perladvent/perldotcom/content/article/a-tour-with-net-ftp.md

 if($options{'action'} eq 'list') {
 	list();
 } elsif($options{'action'} eq 'upload') {
 	upload($options{'file'});
 } elsif($options{'action'} eq 'view') {
 	view($options{'file'});
 } else {
 	print_usage();
 }
 ```

-In addition to the previous code snippets for listing and uploading, here I added a way to **view** a file (the code actually download the file to print it) so after listing we can use the **view** to look the content of each file.

-Furthermore, I used `Getopt::Long` to handle command line parameters.

 ## More about design and security

-This thin wrapper can be extended to do more task like checking allowed/disallowed name patterns or tidying files depending the uploader or the prefix in the name of the file...
-But remember it's still only on the client side !

-Then if you want real garantees you would better have to implement some kind of protections on server side.
+This thin wrapper can be extended to do more tasks, such as checking allowed or disallowed name patterns or tidying files depending the uploader or the prefix in the name of the file.
+Remember, this is only on the client side!
+If you want real garantees you would better have to implement some kind of protections on the server side too.
+But, the goal was not to discuss security here but to play with FTP!
+And I hope you had a pleasant tour with me and [Net::FTP]({{</* mcpan "Net::FTP" */>}})!

-It means authenticated connections with virtual users or something else.
-Eventually homedirs created and chroot per user accessing the ftp server.

-And as an extra security activate TLS or use another SFTP implementation (there are multiple).

-Anyway the goal was not to discuss security here but to play with [Net::FTP](https://metacpan.org/pod/Net::FTP) !

-And I hope you had a pleasant tour with me and Net::FTP :D